-As filed with the Securities and Exchange Commission on September 22, 2004

-Registration Statement No. 333-114344

-SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549

-Amendment No. 2 to

-FORM F-3

-REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933

-AMDOCS LIMITED (Exact name of registrant as specified in its charter)

-ISLAND OF GUERNSEY NOT APPLICABLE (State or other jurisdiction of incorporation or (I.R.S.
-Employer organization) Identification No.)

-SUITE 5, TOWER HILL HOUSE LE BORDAGE ST. PETER PORT, ISLAND OF GUERNSEY, GY1 3QT CHANNEL ISLANDS 011-44-1481-728444

-AMDOCS, INC. 1390 TIMBERLAKE MANOR PARKWAY, CHESTERFIELD, MISSOURI 63017 ATTENTION: THOMAS G. O'BRIEN, TREASURER (314) 212-8328 (Name, address and telephone number of agent for service)

-THE COMMISSION IS REQUESTED TO SEND COPIES OF ALL COMMUNICATIONS TO:

-ROBERT A. SCHWED, ESQ.
-WILMER CUTLER PICKERING HALE AND DORR LLP 300 PARK AVENUE NEW YORK, NEW YORK 10022 (212) 937-7200

-APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO PUBLIC: From time to time after this Registration Statement becomes effective.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. [ ]

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
-[X]

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. [ ]
+As filed with the Securities and Exchange Commission on October 29, 2004 Registration Statement No. 333-114344 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 · Post-Effective Amendment No. 2 to FORM F-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 AMDOCS LIMITED (Exact name of registrant as specified in its charter) ISLAND OF GUERNSEY (State or other jurisdiction of incorporation or organization) NOT APPLICABLE (I.R.S.
+Employer Identification No.) SUITE 5, TOWER HILL HOUSE LE BORDAGE ST. PETER PORT, ISLAND OF GUERNSEY, GY1 3QT CHANNEL ISLANDS 011-44-1481-728444 (Address and telephone number of registrant's principal executive offices) AMDOCS, INC. 1390 TIMBERLAKE MANOR PARKWAY, CHESTERFIELD, MISSOURI 63017 ATTENTION: THOMAS G. O'BRIEN, TREASURER (314) 212-8328 (Name, address and telephone number of agent for service) THE COMMISSION IS REQUESTED TO SEND COPIES OF ALL COMMUNICATIONS TO: ROBERT A. SCHWED, ESQ.
+WILMER CUTLER PICKERING HALE AND DORR LLP 399 PARK AVENUE NEW YORK, NEW YORK 10022 (212) 230-8888 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO PUBLIC: From time to time after this Registration Statement becomes effective.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. [] If any of the securities being registered on this Form are to be offered or a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+[X] If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [] If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [] If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. $[\]$ THE COMPANY HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE COMPANY SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(c) OF THE SECURITIES ACT OF 1933 OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME FEEECTIVE ON SUCH DATE AS THE COMMISSION ACTING BURSHANT TO SAID SECTION 8(c)

-THE COMPANY HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE COMPANY SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OF 1933 OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(a), MAY DETERMINE.
+EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(c), MAY DETERMINE.

+EXPLANATORY NOTE

+This Post-Effective Amendment No. 2 to Form F-3 is being filed to add the names and respective holdings of certain selling securityholders in the table under the caption "Selling Securityholders".
+Certain other information included herein has also been updated.